-Under the direction of our Board of Directors and Overseers, we foster and support innovative solutions to intimate partner violence across the country.
+Under the direction of our Board of Directors and Overseers, we are enhancing justice to end intimate partner violence.

 Pat Byron, President Emeritus

 Pat Byron was thrust into advocacy work for victims as a result of her daughter Mary's murder in 1993.
 She was named the 2005 recipient of the Eastern Kentucky University's College of Justice and Safety Dean's Award.
 She also received the HER (Honoring Excellent Role Models) from Today's Woman Magazine in 2006.
 Her work educating young people about dating violence led to the Supreme Court of Kentucky honoring her with the 2011 Law Related Education Award of Achievement.

 Ms. Byron continues to use her expertise to speak in communities throughout the nation about dating violence and crime victims' rights.
 She served as President of the Mary Byron Project from 2000-2008 when she was designated President Emeritus.
 She recently was appointed to serve on the Kentucky Corrections' Commission.

 Phyllis Florman is an attorney and an arbitrator and mediator in Louisville, KY.
 She graduated from Russell Sage College and then received her J.D. from the Louis D. Brandeis School of Law at the University of Louisville.
 She has served as President of the Louisville Bar Foundation, the Law School Alumni Association and the Family Place.
 Ms. Florman has been Vice-Chair of the Kentucky Commission on the Status of Women and served on the National Association of Commissions on Women.